WindGreen/ifth/README.md

 Length ID for default generation

-Difference ID for one url
+Different ID for one url